Supply Chain Intelligence

 deployment from UN activation — into active crisis zones

-DHL's Disaster Response Teams (DRT) operate from 4 regional hubs: Singapore, Panama, Dubai and Bonn.
-When activated by the UN, DRT dispatches 900+ specially trained volunteers and relief equipment within 72 hours.
+DHL's Disaster Response Teams (DRT) operate from 5 regional hubs: Singapore, Panama, Dubai, Johannesburg and Bonn.
+When activated by the UN, DRT dispatches 1,000+ specially trained volunteers and relief equipment within 72 hours.
 The team covers 80% of global disaster hotspots.
-The logistics run without commercial infrastructure — into conflict zones, collapsed airports, and flooded access routes.
+The logistics run without commercial infrastructure — into conflict zones, disrupted airports, and flooded access routes.
 Speed is comparable to commercial operations; the operating environment is not.

-Sources: More Than Shipping — Inditex global distribution model (citing Inditex operations data) · DHL Group — Disaster Response Teams (4 hubs, 900+ members, 72h activation, 80% hotspot coverage)
+Sources: More Than Shipping — Inditex global distribution model (citing Inditex operations data) · DHL Group — Disaster Response Teams (5 hubs, 1,000+ volunteers, 72h activation, 80% hotspot coverage)

 Delivered across 87+ countries to 124.4 million people